alexanderwendt/civ4ri-customization/README.md

 #### Mitigation 2
 Buy a new and faster computer.
 Thr 10y old game requires more resources than many new games.

+### Fast Loading of Save Games in Multiplayer Mode
+If the save game of the host is put in the ```.\My Games\beyond the sword\Saves\multi\auto```, no loading of a save game in the game is necessary and players save 5min at the loading.
+In ```./scripts/Copy_Civ4_Save.bat``` the bat file is used to copy the current savegame over Dropbox from the host to all other multiplayers to prevent the really long loading times in the game.
+Each player uses it on his/her local machine.